jin-co/web-mobile/Angular/angular-cheatsheet/README.md

 - URL (API Endpoint): `/posts/1`
 - Headers(Metadata): {"Content-Type": "application/json"}
-- Body: {title: "New Post"} *a piece of data sent with Http request (used with `POST/PUT/PATCH` request)
+- Body: {title: "New Post"} *a piece of data sent with Http request (used with `POST/PUT/PATCH` request) -> add `HttpClientModule` in the imports in app.module to use HTTP request -> add `HttpClient` as a parameter in the constructor in .ts file -> then use http.`methodName` to control http request